jtkline1205/party-games/README.md

 # party-games
 A collection of games to play with friends.

+Start the application by running yarn start

 These games are available:

 1. Codenames - Angular Application
-2. Battleship - Angular Application
+2. Battleship - React Application
 3. Tencup - Java Application

 These games are in development: